MCBE-Speedrunning/Speedrunning-Rulebook/il/ores.md

 	- Ingots count as ores.
 	- Iron nuggets, gold nuggets, and netherite scrap do not count as ores.
 * All ores must be in your inventory at the end of the run.
-* Timing ends the frame the last ore enters your inventory.
+* Timing ends (on the frame) when the last ore enters your inventory.
 	- See the [timing rules](../global/README.md#timing-rules) regarding
 	when timing begins.
 * Inventory must be shown after the run to prove that every ore entered the inventory.
-(If not visible in hotbar)
+(If not visible in the hotbar)
-* You do not have to use the versions named in the version splits, they are only correlating to which items you have to collect
+* You do not have to use the versions named in the version splits; they only correlate to which items you have to collect.

-## All Ores: Pre 1.16
+## All Ores: Pre-1.16

 * Must collect the following ores:
 	- Coal